PostHog/posthog.com/contents/tutorials/github-star-tracker.md

 GitHub stars are a popular way to track the success of open-sourced projects.
 Beyond seeing how many stars a repo has, GitHub does little to help you track or analyze these stars.

-To help you make better use of stars, this tutorial shows you how capture them using a combination of PostHog, GitHub webhooks, and [Val Town](https://val.town/), platform for writing, running, and scheduling JavaScript functions in your browser.
+To help you make better use of stars, this tutorial shows you how to capture them using a combination of PostHog, GitHub webhooks, and [Val Town](https://val.town/), a platform for writing, running, and scheduling JavaScript functions in your browser.

 ## Creating a webhook handler in Val Town

 Our webhook handler will accept a `POST` request and capture a PostHog event with the data from the request.
-Val Town is great for doing this because you can reuse [the code I already wrote here](https://www.val.town/v/ianvph/posthogGitHubStarCapture) (just click **Fork** in the 3 dots menu beside **Save**):
+Val Town is great for doing this because you can reuse [the code I already wrote here](https://www.val.town/v/ianvph/posthogGitHubStarCapture) (just click **Fork** in the three-dot menu beside **Save**):

 <iframe src="https://www.val.town/embed/ianvph/posthogGitHubStarCapture" height="630" frameBorder="0" allowFullScreen></iframe>

-Once done, create a `phProjectAPIKey` environment variable in [your Val Town settings](https://www.val.town/settings/environment-variables).
+Now create a `phProjectAPIKey` environment variable in [your Val Town settings](https://www.val.town/settings/environment-variables).
 Set this value to your PostHog project API key, which you can find in [your project settings](https://us.posthog.com/settings/project#variables).
-Finally, click the 3 dots next to the**Save** button then copy the HTTP endpoint link.
+Finally, click the three-dot menu next to the**Save** button then copy the HTTP endpoint link.

 ![Val created](https://res.cloudinary.com/dmukukwp6/image/upload/v1711401477/posthog.com/contents/images/tutorials/github-star-tracker/val.png)